rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 published: true
 summary: An unofficial Rails guide
 description: "Using images bundled by webpack can get confusing.
 'How to reference images from JavaScript? from CSS? from Rails ERB templates?
 This post will demonstrate."
-pull_image: 'blog/stock/jr-korpa-lights-unsplash.jpg'
+thumbnail: 'blog/stock/jr-korpa-lights-unsplash.jpg'
-pull_image_caption: Photo by JR Korpa on Unsplash
+thumbnail_caption: Photo by JR Korpa on Unsplash
 popular: 4
 series:
 category: Code